 Other graduate assistantships are available through the university's Graduate School office for qualified students in 20 academic areas and in approximately 20 non-academic areas.
 Recipients of these assistantships serve as laboratory assistants, research assistants, or teaching assistants.
-For the current status of this information and related information, refer to the print version of the Graduate Bulletin or see the web site: http://www.uca.edu/divisions/academic/gradbulletin/general/gbull011.html
+For the current status of this information and related information, refer to the print version of the Graduate Bulletin or see the website (https://uca.edu/gbulletin/).